mbfoss/tomltools.nvim/README.md

 # tomltools.nvim

-A standalone, distributable Neovim plugin that provides a full TOML processing pipeline and a schema-driven LSP server.
-It is designed to be embedded in other plugins that need TOML editing support — pass in a JSON Schema and get diagnostics, completions, hover, formatting, and document symbols for free.
+A Neovim plugin providing a full TOML processing pipeline and a schema-driven LSP server.
+Designed to be embedded in other plugins — supply a JSON Schema and get diagnostics, completions, hover, formatting, and document symbols.

 **Requires Neovim >= 0.10.**